 Decisions are made at the OCM and as such if the question or statement relates to a matter that is on the agenda, it is advisable to use the first public question and public statement time as the second opportunity is after the agenda items have been decided.

 What is the correct protocol for asking questions or making a statement?

-A member of the public must state his or her name and address clearly before asking any question or making a statement.
+A member of the public must state his or her name clearly before asking any question or making a statement.